 Many digital wallet services work through apps on your smartphone.
 E-Wallet is a feature exclusively for customers who have registered and established a My Account profile.
 E-Wallet allows you to store multiple credit card and bank account numbers in a secure environment, and eliminate the need to enter in account information when making your payment.
 Once you have registered and created E-Wallet profiles, you can make payments faster and with less typing. all you need to use them is something you know, such as your mobile phone number and a PIN (personal identification number).

 E-Wallet saves you time because you don’t have to look for your credit card or bank account information every time you make a payment.
 Once you have it in your smartphone — could transform the way you pay no matter where you are.
 All of these apps are aggressively targeting smaller merchants to ensure they are accepted at more and more places.
-Your neighbourhood grocer might have switched already.
+Your neighborhood grocer might have switched already.

 2. Unified Payments Interface